 Step 1: Choose what you want to record

-Capturing video this Snagit only takes a few clicks.
+Capturing a video with Snagit only takes a few clicks.

 To start, all you have to do is open Snagit and select the video tab from the Capture Window.
-Make sure Region is selected from the drop-down menu, as this will make it easy to record just part, or all, of your screen.
+Make sure that Region is selected from the drop-down menu, as this will make it easy to record just part, or all, of your screen.

-The selection will automatically snap to the windows you have open.
+You’ll notice that the selection will automatically snap to the windows you have open.
 Pretty sweet, right?
-If you want to manually select a region, just click and drag the crosshairs.
+However, if you want to manually select a portion of your screen, just click and drag the crosshairs accordingly.

-With your region selected, it’s time to choose your audio record settings.
+With your region selected, it’s time to choose your audio input settings.

 To record your voice, select the Record Microphone option.
 If you want to record the sounds that come from your computer as well, like notifications, make sure to select Record System Audio.